Apple releases fix for unresponsive iPhone X screens

 Apple on Thursday released an iOS update to address complaints that the iPhone X's screen becomes unresponsive in cold weather.

-Apple recommends operating its iOS devices in temperatures between 32 degrees and 95 degrees Fahrenheit.
+Apple recommends operating its iOS devices in temperatures between 32 degrees and 95 degrees Fahrenheit (or 0 degrees and 35 degrees Celsius).
 But some Reddit users said they experienced an unresponsive screen within that range.

 iOS 11.1.2 was released less than two weeks after some iPhone X users complained that their handsets didn't recognize input on the touchscreen when exposed to cool outdoor temperatures.
 Apple had called the phone's susceptibility to chilly conditions a temporary issue and promised to release a software update to fix it.

-The update, which is also for the iPad, also addresses a problem with distortion in Live Photos and videos captured with iPhone X.
+The update, which is also for the iPad, addresses another problem: distortion in Live Photos and videos captured with the iPhone X.

 iHate: CNET looks at how intolerance is taking over the internet.